 The interest rate you lock in will determine the overall cost of your loan.
 Since a broker can provide you with multiple loans to compare, you’re more likely to secure a reasonable interest rate.
 Of course, factors like your credit score and time in business will also play a role in your rate.If you don’t have a good credit score, you can’t rely on a business loan broker to secure you a low-rate business loan.

 3. Quicker Underwriting and Approvals

-If you apply for a loan on your own, a lender may take weeks or even months to review your application and decide whether to approve you.
+If you apply for a loan independently, a commercial lender may take weeks or even months to review your loan application.
 Due to their strong relationships with lenders, a broker can expedite the underwriting and approval process.
-If you need access to business financing as soon as possible, this is a huge plus.
+If you need access to additional working capital as soon as possible, this is a huge plus.

-Conclusion: Take Time to Consider Your Working Capital Options
+Conclusion: Take Time to Consider Your Business Lending Options

 Since the broker industry isn’t licensed or regulated, almost anyone can become a financing broker.
 Once you find a few brokers, consider the factors we discussed above.
 By doing so, you can ensure you work with a respectable, qualified professional and receive the best possible service.Editor’s Note: This post was updated for accuracy and comprehensiveness in June 2022.